jvmahon/HubitatDriverTools/README.md

 # zwaveTools

+This is a very-early-stage rewrite of my driver set found here:https://github.com/jvmahon/HubitatCustom

+This is NOT YET READY for you to use!
+Please check back at the end of July for updates.

 zwaveTools is a collection of Hubitat driver libraries.
-Consisting of:
+Consisting of device-independent library modules:

 ## Index
 1. **batteryTools** - A collection of tools for handling battery reports